Onorato Damen: Biography

+In the Session of the Chamber of Deputies on 9 March 1925, Damen addressed the Fascist-majority parliament concerning the Communists opposition to the Fascist vote to commemorate the death of Friedrich Ebert, the Social Democratic President of the Weimar Republic from 1919 until his death in 1925.
+Two days later, Damen would present to the chamber the agenda that the Fascist government was the "guard dog of property" and showed a forensic statistical analysis of the Italian economy to prove a rising cost of living and decline in real wages since the Fascists took power.

 In November 1926, Damen was imprisoned in Ustica, while in December of the same year he was arrested and sent again to the Murate in Florence for participating in the action of Florentine communists in plotting against the state.
 Condemned by a special tribunal to 12 years of seclusion, he spent years in prisons in Saluzzo, Pallanza, Civitavecchia (where he led a prison revolt) and in Pianosa.
 Released under amnesty at the end of 1933, he was sent to Milan under watch for 5 years, while the head of the prison in Pianosa communicated to the Casellaria Centrale that "the punishment he has suffered has had no moral effect" and described him as an "unshakeable communist".

-He was again arrested at the end of 1935, and in 1937 for spreading communist propaganda about the Spanish Civil War, denouncing the stalinists.
-At the time, police sources testified, he "did not participate in the propaganda turn of the clandestine reorganisation of the Italian Communist Party" because, remaining faithful to his Left-Communist orientation, Damen diffused the propaganda of the international opposition against the politics of the Comintern and against Stalinism in Spain".
+He was again arrested at the end of 1935, and in 1937 for spreading Communist propaganda about the Spanish Civil War, denouncing the Stalinists.
+At the time, police sources testified he did not participate in the propaganda turn of the clandestine reorganisation of the Italian Communist Party because, remaining faithful to his Left-Communist orientation, Damen diffused the propaganda of the international opposition against the politics of the Comintern and against Stalinism in Spain.

 Arrested again at the outbreak of the Second World War, he was confined for the entire period of the war.
 He was finally released by the Marshal Badoglio regime at the end of the war.

 Damen was in prison when the Internationalist Communist Party was launched, but his alignment with it was well known.
 In 1945, Togliatti and the PCI, while advocating the freedom of real fascists, petitioned in the CLN to have the leaders of the Internationalist Communist Party condemned to death as saboteurs and with the calumnious label of agents of the Gestapo; they included Damen in their list of its leaders.
 Togliatti's Italian Communist Party had already assassinated two of their founding members and organizers, Fausto Atti and Mario Acquaviva.

 In the early 1950s, Bordiga began calling for a return to the positions of the Italian Communist Left as they were in the early 1920s when he was the leader of the Communist Party of Italy.
 To that end he founded the International Communist Party, which then launched their paper, Il Programma Comunista.
 The group around Battaglia Comunista (and their theoretical journal Prometeo) disagreed, instead defending the following positions: